Political Science (POLS) Courses

 See How to read course descriptions for information about the formatting used.

-POLS 100 Pol Sci & Career Opportunities (3) This course provides students with an introductory broad approach to the discipline of political science.
+POLS 100 Curr Events, Careers, Politics (3) Provides students with an introductory broad approach to the discipline of political science.
 This course relates current events at the global, national, local, and state levels to a wide array of political science scholarship.
 This course also includes a career opportunities component, which will feature speakers from the community who can speak to the questions of "What can you do with a major in Political Science?"
+(Attributes: DS)

 POLS 101 Am Politics: National (3) Organization and functioning of the American political system at the national level.
 (Attributes: DS)